PerssonAlbin/lab-1_PA2577_KUB/README.md

 ### Architecture Principles Used
 - **Microservices Pattern:** Each service is independent, allowing scaling and updates without affecting others.
 - **API Gateway Pattern:** The backend (Express) acts like a gateway, simplifying interactions for the frontend.
-- **Containerization & Orchestration (Kubernetes):** Enables easy scaling, rolling updates, and consistent environments.
+- **Containerization & Orchestration:** Enables easy scaling, rolling updates, and consistent environments.
-- **Stateless Services:** Microservices designed to be stateless for easier scaling.
-- **Service Discovery & Load Balancing:** Kubernetes manages service discovery and distribution of requests.

 ## Benefits & Challenges